hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-We have tested the simple POJOs in simple unit tests, for other Jakarta EE components, such as Servlet, Jakarta Pages, etc, we have to verify the functionality in Servlet container, we will write Arquillian based integation tests for this scenario.
+We have tested the simple POJOs in unit tests, for other Jakarta EE components, such as Servlet, Jakarta Pages, etc, we have to verify the functionality in a Servlet container, we will write integation tests using Arquillian for this scenario.

-To split the running of unit tests and integration tests, we can configure `maven-surefire-plugin` and `maven-failsafe-plugin` as the following, and make sure integration tests run in `integration-test` phase.
+To run unit tests and integration tests in different phase, we can configure `maven-surefire-plugin` and `maven-failsafe-plugin` as the following, and make sure integration tests run in `integration-test` phase.

 ```xml
 <plugins>